SabiulSabit/Web-Dev-A-to-Z/README.md

 So what makes the front end of a website possible?
 Where is all that data stored?
 This is where the back end comes in.
 The back end of a website consists of a server, an application, and a database.

+## Node.js

+Node.js is an open-source, cross-platform, JavaScript runtime environment that executes JavaScript code outside a web browser.

+#### Reading Metarial

+* [Node.js Official Documentation](https://nodejs.org/en/docs/) - If you want to work with Node.js,you have to read this documentation today or tomorrow.
+* [Node.js -MDN](https://developer.mozilla.org/en-US/docs/Glossary/Node.js) - This is the best documentation of node js i found so far.
+Everything is described clearly.
+* [Node+Express](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Express_Nodejs/Introduction) - This documentation is about the express.js and node.js integration.

+#### Video Merarial

+* [Node JS tutorial series for beginners](https://www.youtube.com/playlist?list=PL4cUxeGkcC9gcy9lrvMJ75z9maRw4byYp) - This is a great tutorial for beginners created by The Net Ninja.
+* [Udemy - NodeJS - The Complete Guide (incl.
+MVC, REST APIs, GraphQL)](https://drive.google.com/drive/folders/1sJ-wVqJuuDmxCdVUy598kOY01zQiJejU?usp=sharing) - This is a paid course on udemy.
+So I put a google drive link so that you can download it from there.
+Here you will build a ecommerce site.
+* [Code with Node: Learn by Doing](https://www.udemy.com/course/code-with-node/) - This is also a good tutorial about Node.js.
+Here you will build a professional website with Node.js.
+* [Udemy - The Complete Node.js Developer Course (3rd Edition)]() - This is also a paid course in udemy, so i also put a google drive link here.
+Here you can leran node js by buliding 3 project in Node.js.

 ### Installation

 1. Get a free API Key at [https://example.com](https://example.com)